 Hospice care is far better than I expected.
 Every single day Karen has been cared for here, I have stayed too – I’ve been home once a week to do some washing, that’s it!
 Needless to say I’ve got to know the staff and volunteers really well and I’d like to say a big thank you to all of them

 Patients often compliment us on our great food.
 We know that serious illness can reduce appetite, so we make sure there’s something to tempt every taste.
 Our catering staff prepare all meals on site and are happy to create meals to specific dietary requirements.
 Our chef visits patients in person to discuss what’s on the menu – and he is usually happy to add a special request or two.

 Hospice care comes in many forms.
 During a stay at Trinity patients may access some of our other services including physiotherapy, counselling, complementary therapies, Lymphoedema Clinic and spiritual support.
+Our Family Support Worker may visit to offer your loved ones, friends and carers some emotional and practical assistance.
+If you are discharged from our In-patient Unit, you may benefit from some of our clinics and groups provided through our Living Well Service, helping you to live well with your symptoms, achieving personal goals and maintaining your independence.
 Staff will be able to advise on what’s appropriate for each person.

 Frequently Asked Questions